Quasi-plurisubharmonic envelopes 2: Bounds on Monge-Amp\`ere volumes: Introduction

 A consequence of our analysis is that the conjectures of Demailly-P\u{a}un and Boucksom-Demailly-P\u{a}un-Peternell can be extended to non closed forms, making sense outside the Fujiki class.
 Progresses in the theory of complex Monge-Amp\`ere equations on compact hermitian manifolds have indeed shown that it is useful to consider $dd^c$-perturbations of non closed nef forms.
 It is therefore natural to try and consider an extension of Theorem C. These are the contents of Theorem \ref{thm:dempaun} (when $\beta=0$) and Theorem \ref{thm:morse2} (when $\beta \neq 0$).

 \begin{ackn} We thank Daniele Angella for several useful discussions.
-This work has benefited from State aid managed by the ANR under the "PIA" program bearing the reference ANR-11-LABX-0040 (research project HERMETIC).
+We thank the referee for a very detailed reading and numerous useful comments.
+This work has benefited from State aid managed by the ANR-11-LABX-0040 (research project HERMETIC).
 The authors are also partially supported by the ANR project PARAPLUI. \end{ackn}